 I found The Curse of Misty Wayfair to be spooky and deliciously disturbing!
 That may seem like a strange thing to say, yet it describes the way I felt compelled to uncover the mysteries of both storylines with each page turn, while also having to limit my reading to the daylight hours to keep from getting completely creeped out!

 Knowing that this story was Christian fiction, I was aware that there must be some explanation behind the ghostly sightings, but the author kept me guessing as to what exactly was happening in both the present and past timelines.

 Both storylines were fascinating to me, with the one in the past particularly so as it dealt with post-mortem photography, superstitions that seemed to be held throughout the entire town, and the local insane asylum.
 In both storylines, the heroines struggled with truth versus myth, acceptance, and feeling unloved.
 And Thea, from the storyline set in the past, struggled with her beliefs regarding superstition versus God.
 This was a very interesting novel!

 I received a complimentary copy of this book.
-All thoughts and opinions are my own.
+All opinions are my own.

 ABOUT THE BOOK:

-Purchase your own copy here
+Purchase your own copy here.